auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 The class overrides the `validateRequest` method, which is called on every request to our application, and is responsible for notifying the container of the authentication status.

-This sample uses the [Authorization Code Flow](https://auth0.com/docs/flows/concepts/auth-code) to exchange an Authorization Code for a token during the authentication flow.
+This sample uses the <a href="https://auth0.com/docs/flows/concepts/auth-code" target="_blank">Authorization Code Flow</a> to exchange an Authorization Code for a token during the authentication flow.
 If this request is to the `/callback` endpoint and contains the `code` request parameter, it does a few important things:

 - Calls the `handle` method of the `AuthenticationController` to exchange the Authorization Code for an ID token and an access token.
 - Uses the ID token to create a new `Auth0Credential`.